itonov/charging-station-task/README.md

 * You need to have MySQL database installed locally or run it in Docker container (1st Usage step).
 You can adjust DB credentials in application.properties file
 ### Usage
 #### Using docker
-* Run "docker-compose build" to build the application Jar
+* Run "mvn install" to build the application Jar
+* Run "docker-compose build"
 * Run "docker-compose up" to run both MySQL DB and Charging station task API as a Docker containers
 * Connect to the API using Postman on port 8080.
 #### Using Maven and Spring run (need MySQL installed and running locally)